Doctor and dentist

 Accessing a doctor

 If you have moved home to take up your place at Imperial you will need to register with a new doctor (also known as a General Practitioner or GP) so that you can access NHS healthcare.
 It’s important that you register with a doctor soon after you arrive – don’t wait until you are sick, as this could delay your access to treatment.
+Many NHS doctor's surgeries are now completing new patient registration online so you can begin the process as soon as you have arrived in the UK and have a UK home address.

 In halls of residence